Discover some of the careers you could pursue after studying accounting or finance

 Jobs you could do with an accounting and finance degree

-Explore some of the roles you could go into after studying accounting and finance, and find out more about them below.
+Explore some roles you could go into after studying accounting and finance, and find out more about them below.

-Accountants handle financial records for companies across all sectors, which means that you can work in an industry you care about.
-You could choose to work in sectors including insurance, banking, sports, entertainment, tax, charity, or something else.
+Accountants handle financial records for companies across all sectors, so you can work in an industry you care about.
+You could choose to work in sectors, including insurance, banking, sports, entertainment, tax, charity, or something else.

 Chartered accountants offer specialist accounting services.
 They are members of a professional accounting body such as the ACCA and must have passed specific exams set by their professional body.

-To become a chartered accountant you need to continue your studies after you graduate.
-Depending on the modules you choose during your degree, you could graduate with up to 9 ACCA exam exemptions so you’ll have less exams to compete after your degree.
+To become a chartered accountant, you need to continue your studies after you graduate.
+Depending on the modules you choose during your degree, you could graduate with up to 9 ACCA exam exemptions, so you’ll have fewer exams to compete after your degree.

 Management accountants prepare and communicate financial data.
 You’ll interpret and analyse data and work with a specific company, and will advise companies based on this data.